Table of Contents

 - Conduct hold (registration/records) where authorized.

-D.2 Interim Suspension / Emergency Removal
+D.2 Interim Suspension / Emergency Removal (Non-Disciplinary)

 The College may temporarily remove a student from campus, specific College property, or College-sponsored activities pending resolution when an individualized safety and risk analysis determines that the student poses an immediate threat to the physical health or safety of any individual.
 Interim suspension or emergency removal may also be imposed: